wjgilmore/hackerpair/README.markdown

 denoted by "HT", pointing to various online resources such as Stack Overflow and blog posts which helped me sort out the associated code.

+The header background was generated using the Google Maps styling created by Adam Krogh and found at [https://snazzymaps.com/style/38/shades-of-grey](Snazzy Maps).

 ## License

 This project is MIT licensed (see LICENSE.markdown).
 Please do not use the HackerPair name, the Easy Laravel 5 book cover, or other intellectual property without written permission from the appropriate parties.